 However, the key difference between FBW and FBA (Fulfilled by Amazon) is that Walmart incorporates various ways to fulfill its orders.
-It utilizes it’s “store distribution centers, fulfillment centers, and transportation fleet in order to ship their orders.”
+It utilizes its “store distribution centers, fulfillment centers, and transportation fleet in order to ship their orders.”

-On the other hand, Amazon fulfills their orders from MFN (Merchant Fulfillment Network), Seller-Fulfilled Prime, AND Fulfillment Centers.
+On the other hand, Amazon fulfills its orders from MFN (Merchant Fulfillment Network), Seller-Fulfilled Prime, AND Fulfillment Centers.

 Walmart uses a diverse set up to meet their shoppers’ demands.
 Although it might not be that optimized as Amazon is, it still has a greater potential to delight its customers.

 Should Walmart Be A Part Of Your Multi-Channel Strategy?

 Since Walmart is increasingly inclining its growth every year, it is great news for all marketplace sellers out there.
 After all, the idea is to woo potential shoppers and offer competitive advantages to sellers.

 Doug McMillon, Walmart CEO, has stated that their 2-day free shipping concept has already given “an amazing uptick” in terms of sales.
 So, this makes it a great time to think about multichannel selling.
 However, this might not be as easy as it sounds.

 The more channels and SKUs you manage, the higher are the possibilities to lose track of your inventory and orders.
 However, you could go with intelligent automation tools to help you with that.[yasr_overall_rating]

 - 10 Walmart Selling Strategies That Can Help Drive More Sales